Intervention/docs/image/v4/basics/colors.md

 > public function backgroundColor(): ColorInterface

-Return the currently set blending color as an instance of `ColorInterface::class`.
-This corresponds either to the color originally configured through the ImageManager or the blending color that was last set.
+Return the currently set background color as an instance of `ColorInterface::class`.
+This corresponds either to the color originally configured through the ImageManager or the background color that was last set.

-### Set the Blending Color
+### Set the background Color

 > public function setBackgroundColor(string|ColorInterface $color): ImageInterface

 Set a new background color in the configuration of the current image instance.
-This color will be used as the default for all subsequent blending operations that use a background color to replace transparency, overwriting the original value defined in the ImageManager configuration.
+This color will be used as the default for all subsequent background blending operations that use a background color to replace transparency, overwriting the original value defined in the ImageManager configuration.